rebel image blog what is pivotal cloud foundry

 Enterprise Development

-But how did Pivotal Cloud Foundry come to be such a popular cloud-native platform, and will it continue to be a popular platform in the future?
-This article explores the basics of Pivotal Cloud Foundry, including an overview of Cloud Foundry, its pros and cons as a platform, available distributions and technologies, and a look at Pivotal Cloud Foundry competitors.
+But how did Cloud Foundry come to be such a popular cloud-native platform, and will it continue to be a popular platform in the future?
+This article explores the basics of Cloud Foundry, including an overview of Cloud Foundry, its pros and cons as a platform, available distributions and technologies, and a look at Cloud Foundry competitors.

 Back to top

-Pivotal Cloud Foundry Overview
+Cloud Foundry Overview

 According to the Cloud Foundry website, Cloud Foundry is used predominately by large enterprises operating large scale, and often multi-language, cloud applications.
 With a combination of frameworks, services, and clouds, Cloud Foundry is used by thousands of companies across all industries.